Super Mario Bros.: Gameplay

-In Super Mario Bros., the player controls Mario, the protagonist of the series.
-Mario's brother, Luigi, is controlled by the second player in the game's multiplayer mode and assumes the same plot role and functionality as Mario.
-The objective is to race through the Mushroom Kingdom, survive the main antagonist Bowser's forces, and save Princess Toadstool.
-It is a side-scrolling platform game where the player moves to the right to reach the flagpole at the end of each level.
+Super Mario Bros. is a platform game in which the player controls the titular protagonist Mario, who is tasked with exploring the Mushroom Kingdom to defeat Bowser and rescue Princess Toadstool.
+His brother, Luigi, is controlled by the second player in multiplayer mode and assumes the same plot role and functionality as Mario.
+The game takes place through a side-scrolling perspective where the player moves to the right to reach the flagpole at the end of each level.

-The game world includes coins for Mario to collect and special bricks marked with a question mark (?), which when hit from below by Mario may reveal more coins or a special item.
+The Mushroom Kingdom includes coins for Mario to collect and special bricks marked with a question mark (?), which when hit from below by Mario may reveal more coins or a special item.
 Other "secret", often invisible, bricks may contain more coins or rare items.
 If the player gains a Super Mushroom, Mario grows to double his size and gains the ability to break bricks above him.
-If Mario gets hit in this mode, then instead of dying he turns back to regular Mario.
-Players start with a certain number of lives and may gain additional lives by picking up green spotted orange 1-up mushrooms hidden in bricks, or by collecting 100 coins, defeating several enemies in a row with a Koopa shell, or bouncing on enemies successively without touching the ground.
-Mario loses a life if he takes damage while small, falls in a bottomless pit, or runs out of time.
-The game ends when the player runs out of lives, although a button input can be used on the game over screen to continue from the first level of the world in which the player died.
+The item protects Mario from a single instance of damage inflicted by an enemy or hazard, though falling off the map will always kill Mario.
+Players start with a certain number of lives and may gain extra lives by picking up green spotted 1-Up Mushrooms hidden in bricks, collecting 100 coins, defeating several enemies in a row with a Koopa shell, or bouncing on enemies successively without touching the ground.
+The player may also spawn hidden bricks with lives by collecting every coin in the previous world's third level, or by warping there.
+Mario loses a life if he takes damage while small, falls off the screen, or runs out of time.
+The game ends when the player runs out of lives, although holding the "A" button can be used on the game over screen to respawn from the first level of the world in which the player died.